JianqiuPeng/GRPO/README.md

 # GRPO
-Acknowledgments
 This project is built upon the repository QianrenLi/rt_grpo.
-We have made the following significant modifications and improvements:
-​Key Modifications:​​
-​Rewritten Environment: Completely redesigned and reimplemented the simulation environment for better performance and flexibility
-​CUDA Acceleration: Migrated the GRPO algorithm to run on CUDA-enabled GPUs, significantly improving training speed ​Code Optimization: Enhanced the codebase for better maintainability and extensibility
+We have made significant modifications including a completely redesigned simulation environment for better performance and flexibility, CUDA acceleration to migrate the GRPO algorithm to GPU for substantially improved training speed, and comprehensive code optimization for enhanced maintainability and extensibility.
 ## Setup
 To set up the environment, you can follow the instructions in the [`rl-baselines3-zoo`](https://github.com/DLR-RM/rl-baselines3-zoo/tree/506bb7aa40e9d90e997580a369f2e9bf64abe594) repository.
 After setting up the environment, you can apply backbone setup to setup necessary parameters and config.